Ob/Gyn Training Sites

 Center for Outpatient Health

-Completed in 2012, the Barnes-Jewish Hospital Center for Outpatient Health houses several ob/gyn clinics including high-risk obstetrics, obstetrical diabetes, gynecologic tumors, colposcopy, urogynecology, pediatrics and family planning.
+Completed in 2012, the Barnes-Jewish Hospital Center for Outpatient Health houses the Women’s Health Center which includes high-risk obstetrics, obstetrical diabetes, gynecologic tumors, colposcopy, urogynecology, pediatrics and family planning.

 St. Louis Children’s Hospital

-Ranked among the top children’s hospitals by “U.S. News & World Report,” St. Louis Children’s Hospital is home to a Level III neonatal intensive care unit, the highest classification of specialty treatment for infants.
+Ranked among the top children’s hospitals by “U.S. News & World Report,” St. Louis Children’s Hospital is home to a newly expanded 125-bed, Level IV newborn intensive care unit (NICU), the highest classification of specialty treatment for infants.
 In addition, the Fetal Care Center – a partnership among St. Louis Children’s Hospital, Barnes-Jewish Hospital and the Washington University Physicians – provides advanced fetal diagnostics, fetal surgical interventions before and after birth, and newborn medicine.

 Additional training sites: